The Getty

 Following the rules

-Data creators: For Vocabulary editors, contributors, and other content creators, to enter or edit data for the Getty Vocabularies, follow the Editorial Rules in this document.
+Data creators: The guidelines in this document are intended for content creators for the Getty Vocabularies, including Getty Vocabulary Program editors, translating projects, and other contributors.
+To create or edit data for the Getty Vocabularies, read the discussion and follow the editorial RULES for each field.
 Contributors or other users may compare their in-house rules to the guidelines in this document to gauge compatibility.
 Where the rules or their application are ambiguous or not applicable to a situation at hand, please consult with the Getty Vocabulary Program, vocab@getty.edu.
 These rules are regularly updated to reflect solutions and recommendations for new issues.

 2.1.2